 PICK UP –REACH – RELEASE

-So there should be two of you to get started, one of you will be the ‘communicative partner’ and the other is the ‘physical prompter’.
+Getting started with two adults – one of you will be the ‘communicative partner’ and the other is the ‘physical prompter’.
 Using the two person prompting means shouldn’t get any errors at this stage.

-Select one reinforcer and have that and the PECS card available (which should have be placed in front of the child either on the floor or table), choices will be introduced at a later phase.
-Have a couple of reinforcers on hand in case they lose interest but only one out / visible.
+Select one reinforcer and have that and the PECS card for it available.
+Place the card in front of the child either on the floor or table, choices will be introduced at a later phase.
+Have a couple of reinforcers on hand in case they lose interest but only one out and visible.

 The right environment

 You want the child to enjoy communicating, make it as fun as you can.
-To get the child interested you can let them have a go with the reinforcer first so if you are using cookies (break them into little pieces) let them have the first piece for free – this is to entice them.
+To get the child interested you can let them have a go with the reinforcer first.
+If you are using cookies (break them into little pieces) let them have the first piece for free – this is to entice them.
 If they are definitely not interested use a different reinforcer.

 Ok so the ‘communicative partner’ is the one who interacts with the child, they have the reinforcer, play with it / show it off – make it enticing for the child.
-The ‘physical prompter’ should be silent and stand behind the student – they are simply there to physically aid the child to do the exchange and as the child progresses fade this prompt away until they are not needed.
+The ‘physical prompter’ should be silent and stand behind the child, they are simply there to physically aid the child to do the exchange.
+As the child progresses fade this prompt away until they are not needed.
 All verbal prompting should be avoided from both of you.

-You are now waiting for the child to show you they want the reinforcer (if you are anything like me this will be the tough bit – but give them time and lots of it).
+You are now waiting for the child to show you they want the reinforcer.
+If you are anything like me the waiting will be the tough bit, but give them time and lots of it.
 Any sign that the child wants the reinforcer such as sound or reaching for the item is the cue for the physical prompter.
-You need to make sure that the child is initiating the exchange – they are indicating they want the item, if this is not happening the reinforcer may be wrong, you may not be giving them enough time or you are not enticing them enough.
+You need to make sure that the child is initiating the exchange.
+If this is not happening the reinforcer may be wrong, you may not be giving them enough time or you are not enticing them enough.

 Remember to praise the child for doing what you want as they do it.
-It sounds easy and some students will get this straight away.
-Personally I found this the hardest phase, it was very difficult to entice my son and the physical prompting was the key for him, initially the physical prompter was really doing the whole exchange after my son had indicated he wanted the reinforcer.
+Personally I found this the hardest phase, it was very difficult to entice my son and the physical prompting was the key for him.
+Initially the physical prompter was really doing the whole exchange after my son had indicated he wanted the reinforcer.
 It took time but we were able to phase out the prompts step by step until he had mastered the exchange of the card for the item.

 What is the difference between PECs and visual aids?